KM016/WeatherDataAnalysis/README.md

 ### Project Goals

 1. **Compare pollution levels** in urban and rural areas.
-2. **Analyze daily trends** in pollution, particularly during different hours of the day.
+2. **Analyse daily trends** in pollution, particularly during different hours of the day.
 3. **Correlate meteorological factors** such as temperature, wind speed, and precipitation with PM10 and PM2.5 levels.
 4. **Investigate the effect of nitrogen dioxide** levels on particulate matter.